SaurenGG/SaurenGUI/README.md

-Made:Xavier Nazmi;
+Made:Xavier Nazmi
-For: whoever wants it;
+For: whoever wants it